 Why: At the garden, students and organizations can learn how to grow their own food and find a sanctuary away from their busy academic lives.
 Learning to grow fresh, organic produce is a skill set students, faculty, and staff can carry with them into the future.

-What to Expect: Seek out the Garden Manager, Emma Masters, via email at email@example.com.
-They will set you up with seeds, gardening materials and show you the ropes.
-Bring a reusable water bottle to stay hydrated!
+What to Expect: Stop by during scheduled garden work hours to see Garden Coordinator, Emma Masters.
+She will set you up with seeds, gardening materials and show you the ropes.
+Missed Emma during garden work hours?
+Reach out to her via email at email@example.com.
+Bringing your own gardening equipment is not necessary, but please bring a reusable water bottle to stay hydrated!

 Rent a garden bed